aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 However, for many codes, there are lots of ways in which it can fail to execute nominally and produced the correct output.
 A |Parser| is the solution to detect these errors and report them to the caller through :ref:`exit codes<topics:processes:concepts:exit_codes>`.
 These exit codes can be defined through the |spec| of the |CalcJob| that is used for that code, just as the inputs and output are defined.
-For example, the :py:class:`~aiida.calculations.arithmetic.add.ArithmeticAddCalculation` introduced in :ref:`"Interfacing external codes"<how-to:codes:interfacing>`, defines the following exit codes:
+For example, the :py:class:`~aiida.calculations.arithmetic.add.ArithmeticAddCalculation` introduced in :ref:`"Interfacing external codes"<how-to:plugin-codes:interfacing>`, defines the following exit codes:

 .. literalinclude:: ../../../aiida/calculations/arithmetic/add.py
     :language: python